-The City has invested several million dollars in infrastructure to provide for quality, commercial development along this entryway corridor into Ames.
-To date, no projects have been proposed until Deery Brothers began planning for a new auto dealership here.
-The property owner emphasized to the Council that the significant additional costs that are required to protect new development from future flooding have been a possible impediment to that project and other commercial projects in this area.
-As a result of this input the City Council directed the staff to create criteria for a new urban revitalization program along S.E.
+The City has invested several million dollars in infrastructure to provide for quality commercial development along this entryway corridor into Ames.
+To date, no projects were proposed until Deery Brothers began planning for a new auto dealership here.
+Deery Brothers emphasized to the Council that the significant additional costs that are needed to protect new development from future flooding are a possible impediment to that project and to other commercial projects in this area.
+As a result of this input, the City Council directed staff to create criteria for a possible urban revitalization program along S.E.
 16th Street.

-In accordance with this directive, it is the recommendation of the City Manager that the City Council adopt Alternative No. 1, thereby approving the proposed policy for establishing Urban Revitalization Areas and Plans on Southeast 16th Street as described by Attachments A and B.
+Assuming it is Council's intent to approve such a policy, it is the recommendation of the City Manager that the City Council adopt Alternative No. 1, thereby approving the proposed policy for establishing Urban Revitalization Areas and Plans on Southeast 16th Street as described by Attachments A and B. In order to accomplish this action, the City Council will have to select one of the Alternatives for Criteria 2 and 3 and, if desired, add other exempted uses suggested in Criterion 5.